 Economy9 million DKK

-In partnership with Oxfarm IBIS, we will work with SDG4, with the intention to break down barriers, in order for Indian girls in vulnerable areas of Bolivia to have access to quality education.
-The project will work on an intercultural gender education model, aiming to strengthen the academic basic for 6000 native girls and boys from 20 primary schools in rural areas of Riberalta.
+In partnership with Oxfarm IBIS, we will work with SDG4, with the intention to break down barriers, in order for girls from indigenous communities in vulnerable areas of Bolivia to have access to quality education.
+The project will work on an intercultural gender education model, aiming to strengthen the academic basic for 6000 girls and boys from 20 primary schools in rural areas of Riberalta.
 The aim of the project is to overcome challenges related to poor educational outcomes, such as early pregnancies, drop-outs, etc.

 The situation in Bolivia

 The quality of education is very low for children from indigenous communities in Bolivia and especially for girls and underage girls.
 This means that many children do not learn the most basic, leaves school prematurely and thus are unable to go further in the education system.
 In Bolivia, only 25.6% of the girls from indigenous communities completed primary school in 2012 and for non-indigenous girls it was 41.2%.

 In addition to a massive shortage of culturally adapted educational content, girls and young women from indigenous communities also meet widespread gender discrimination and violence.
 In Bolivia, 3 out of 10 female students have been subjected to sexual harassment or rape in school, and 62.1% of Bolivian women are subjected to domestic violence.
 These forms of repression are rooted in cultural norms and a patriarchal system, often leading to early pregnancies and fewer opportunities in the life of women.

 In the Riberalta region, about 98% of children are enrolled in primary school, but the percentage falls year after year, to the last year of secondary school, where only 48% are enrolled.
 Only about 50% of young girls in the Riberalta region are enrolled for the first year of secondary school, which is below the national average of 60%.